MarkCWirt/MIDIUtil/README.rst

-MIDIUtil is a pure Python library that allows one to write multi-track Musical Instrument Digital Interface (MIDI) files from within Python programs.
+MIDIUtil is a pure Python library that allows one to write multi-track Musical Instrument Digital Interface (MIDI) files from within Python programs (both format 1 and format 2 files are now supported).
 It is object-oriented and allows one to create and write these files with a minimum of fuss.

 MIDIUtil isn't a full implementation of the MIDI specification.
 The actual